mradfo/Blog/README.md

 # Blog
 This is my blog.
-I'm doing something wrong though.
+Currently the CSS file is not doing anything so figure that out.